-Results have shown that the HPTLC method is reproducible and accurate for the quantification of delta(9)-THC andand CBD in cannabis-derivated .
+Results have shown that the HPTLC method is reproducible and accurate for the quantification of delta(9)-THC and CBD in cannabis-derivated.
 The method is useful for the qualitative screening and quantitative estimation for the main neutral cannabinoids found in cannabis cultivars.

 Or direct link to the publication: by Justin T. Fischedick, Ronald Glas, Arno Hazekamp, Rob Verpoorte.

-We are everyday learning from our customers, the generous feedback we have permits us to improve our products.
-That’s why we are always available for support & discussion with our customers at email@example.com don’t hesitate to contact us.
+We are learning every day from our customers and the generous feedback we have permits us to improve our products.
+That’s why we are always available for support & discussion with our customers at firstname.lastname@example.org.
+Don’t hesitate to contact us.

 Why using the TLC method compare to other methodologies?

-- A wide variety of methodologies have been recommended for the determination of marijuana samples or Cannabis plants: Thin layer Chromatography (TLC), Optimum Performance Laminar Chromatography (OPLC), High Pressure Liquid Chromatography (HPLC), Gas Chromatography (GC) with Mass Spectometry (MS), capillary electro-chromatography, time-resolved fluoro-immunological method, immunoassay, etc… Most of these techniques require heavy and costly instruments and a lot of time (Galand et al, 2004).
+- A wide variety of methodologies have been recommended for the determination of marijuana samples or Cannabis plants: Thin layer Chromatography (TLC), Optimum Performance Laminar Chromatography (OPLC), High-Pressure Liquid Chromatography (HPLC), Gas Chromatography (GC) with Mass Spectrometry (MS), capillary electro-chromatography, time-resolved fluoro-immunological method, immunoassay, etc… Most of these techniques require heavy and costly instruments and a lot of time (Galand et al, 2004).